-The mind-body connection isn’t just feel-good BS spouted in your yoga class, science is increasingly discovering new ways in which mental and physical health are closely intertwined.
-In some ways, this is pretty obvious: meditating — physically creating stillness and slowing your breathing — is bound to lower your stress levels.
+The mind-body connection is not just feel-good BS spouted in your yoga class, science is increasingly discovering new ways in which mental and physical health are closely intertwined.
+In some ways, this is pretty obvious: Meditating — physically creating stillness and slowing your breathing — is bound to lower your stress levels.

-But other examples of the mind-body connection are a little more out there: like a connection between your gut and your brain.
+But other examples of the mind-body connection are a little more out there: as a connection between your gut and your brain.

 There are trillions of these little “bugs,” which sounds a little gross, but they are actually super important to your health.
 “They help us with digestion and producing essential vitamins and chemicals,” says Niket Sonpal, M.D., a board-certified gastroenterologist in New York.
 “For example, we wouldn’t be able to get enough vitamin K in our diet”—which plays a role in everything from blood clotting, to bone health, to regulating blood calcium levels —“if it wasn’t for bacteria that live in our gut.”